Skip to content

 For whether variables are visible.
 All variables are visible by default in the Variables tab, where you can input values.

 There are several special variables whose value is dependent on another variable, such as whether another variable has a value.
-For these special variables, we mark them as not visible so they don’t show in the Variables tab.
+These special variables are marked as not visible so they don’t show in the Variables tab.

 Usage example: visible: ‘false’